Jaquet Droz Astrale Perpetual Calendar Review

 Today we'll take a look at a Jaquet Droz limited edition Astrale Perpetual Calendar model # j008334210.

 When you look at the black ceramic dial of the j008334210 you will instantly take note of the hands.
 Like many watches from Jaquet Droz, this utilizes different types of hands for different functions.
-This model uses polished 18kt white gold lance-shaped hands to see the time and uses wavy, serpentine shaped hands for the perpetual calendar functions.
+This model uses polished 18kt white gold lance-shaped hands to see the time and uses wavy, serpentine-shaped hands for the perpetual calendar functions.
 This design choice wasn't just to enhance the aesthetic appearance of this watch but clearly comes with a practical purpose and makes it easy to distinguish between clock and calendar hands.

-While most perpetual calendar watches have very busy looking dials and are often considered by some to be not as easy on the eyes, the dial on this Jaquet Droz has a minimalistic looking design which doesn't give you the urge to look away, on the contrary, it's very pleasing to the eye.
+While most perpetual calendar watches have very busy looking dials and are often considered by some to be not as easy on the eyes, the dial on this Jaquet Droz has a minimalistic looking design that doesn't give you the urge to look away, on the contrary, it's very pleasing to the eye.

 There is a finely printed small dot seconds track around the edge of the dial.
 The perpetual calendar has a retrograde serpentine hand which points to just beneath the days of the week on the left side of the dial between the 7 o'clock and the 11 o'clock position.